ladeak/SpanWorkshop/README.md

   reader.Complete();
 }
 ```
-Add a new readonly value for the NewLineByte. ```ProcessFile``` uses ```PipeReader``` to read a sequence of bytes.
+Add a new read-only value for the NewLineByte. ```ProcessFile``` uses ```PipeReader``` to read a sequence of bytes.
 Internally it is (re)using byte arrays linked into a type ```ReadOnlySequence<byte>```.
 We find the position in the buffer for the end of the line.
 Each iteration we process the available data if the full line is available, finally we advance the pipe's internal cursor to the beginning of the first not fully available line.

 ### Step 4 - Process Line